A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-We start with the affine coefficient.
-In Fig. \ref{fig:nu4_af}, we compare our new ALS-Cross algorithm with the preconditioned steepest descent iteration in the TT format (``{psd}''), as well as with the QMC methods, in single (``qmc'') and multi-level (``{mlqmc}'') form \cite{Scheichl-mlqmc-lognorm-2017}.
+We start with the affine coefficient and a fairly smooth random field ($\nu=3$).
+In Fig.~\ref{fig:nu4_af}, we compare our new ALS-Cross algorithm with a simple preconditioned steepest descent iteration in the TT format (``{psd}''), as well as with the QMC methods, in single (``qmc'') and multilevel (``{mlqmc}'') form \cite{Scheichl-mlqmc-lognorm-2017}.
 The ALS-Cross algorithm is invoked in two regimes: either one iteration, starting from a random initial guess with TT ranks $800$ (``{tt1}''), or $K$ iterations, starting from the coefficient as the initial guess (``{ttK}'').
-In the latter case, the algorithm is stopped when the relative difference between the solutions at iterations $K$ and $K-1$ is less than $\epsilon$.
-The numbers in the left figure denote slopes of least squares linear fits (where appropriate).
+In the latter case, the algorithm is stopped when the relative difference between the solutions at iterations $K$ and $K-1$ is less than the chosen TT tolerance $\delta$.
+The numbers in the left figure denote slopes of least squares linear fits (discarding the right-most point(s) where necessary).

 We see that the ALS-Cross schemes are clearly faster and more accurate than the other techniques.
 The multilevel QMC method exhibits the same asymptotic slope, but its absolute run time is two orders of magnitudes larger.
 Note that the minimal possible slope of cost with respect to error is $1$ for the deterministic problem, since the FE error decays as $\mathcal{O}(h^2)$, while the cost grows at least with $\mathcal{O}(h^{-2})$.
 In the ALS-Cross and in the multilevel QMC methods this is indeed almost achieved for the overall cost.
-The single-level QMC exhibits a slope of $2$, as was also observed previously \cite{Scheichl-mlqmc-lognorm-2017}.
-The preconditioned steepest descent method becomes too slow due to the large TT ranks of the residual at the latter iterations.
+The single-level QMC exhibits a slope of~$2$, as was also observed previously \cite{Scheichl-mlqmc-lognorm-2017}.
+The simple preconditioned steepest descent method becomes too slow due to the large TT ranks of the residual at the latter iterations.
 Its cost seems to be growing faster than algebraically.
+For the affine case, the adaptive Richardson iteration in \cite{bachmayr-sparse-or-lr-2017} may allow to overcome this problem, but for larger variances such as those in Sec.~\ref{sec:lognormal} we still expect the number of iterations to be too high to be really competitive.